mike1808/hackernews-graphql/README.md

 ## Description

-This is implementation of HackerNews using GraphQL and React.
+This is the implementation of HackerNews using GraphQL and React.

 ## Installation